-Fallout: New Vegas has the Hunting Revolver, which is similar to the Scoped .44 Magnum, except slightly more powerful.
+- Fallout: New Vegas has the Hunting Revolver, which is similar to the Scoped .44 Magnum, except slightly more powerful.
 The Ranger Sequoia version is potentially several times more accurate, but doesn't get a scope.
 There's also scope mods for some of the pistols.
 The game also features "That Gun", the same old .223 Pistol returning from the classic games, which is once again not only more accurate but also more powerful than rifles firing the same rounds.

 Stealth Based Game

-Metal Gear Solid 4 takes care of this pretty well.
-A scoped desert eagle [[note]]this combination sounds very odd, but the gun was originally meant to fire magnum rounds in sports shooting, and doesn't necessarily require a mounting bracket like other pistols.
-Also, in multiplayer, your pistols are surprisingly accurate and pretty useful - provided you can squeeze a shot off before you get killed by your FN-SCAR-H wielding opponent.
+- Metal Gear Solid 4: Guns of the Patriots handles this pretty well: a scoped Desert Eaglenote .
+Also, in multiplayer, your pistols are surprisingly accurate and pretty useful - provided you can squeeze a shot off before you get killed by your FN SCAR-H-wielding opponent.

-A common cheat strategy in Metal Gear Solid 3 prior to getting the Sniper Rifle is to use the binoculars, zoom, then switch to the weapon-of-choice (usually one of the pistols) and fire.
+- A common strategy in Metal Gear Solid 3: Snake Eater prior to getting the Sniper Rifle is to use the binoculars, zoom, then switch to the weapon-of-choice (usually one of the pistols) and fire.
 Always hits if done correctly, unless the target moves.
 That said, the 1911's sights made sniping pretty easy anyway.

-Mafia City Of The Lost Heaven: While featuring a sniper rifle, it's only found in one level and is basically only used to assassinate the target.
-The Colt 1911 and Smith And Wesson 27 make for great accuracy weapons though.
+- Mafia: The City of Lost Heaven: While featuring a sniper rifle, it's only found in one level and is basically only used to assassinate the target.
+The Colt 1911 and Smith & Wesson 27 make for great accuracy weapons though.
 However most of the game is set in fairly close environments.

-In Star Wars Battlefront II, getting about 6 kills with a pistol upgrades it to the Precision Pistol, which does about as much damage as a regular sniper rifle (two shots or one headshot to down pretty much anyone who isn't a Wookie or Destroyer Droid), keeps the targeting reticule when unscoped, and has sixteen-shot semi-automatic clips, allowing you to basically mow through any group of enemies you see.
+- In Star Wars: Battlefront II, getting about 6 kills with a pistol upgrades it to the Precision Pistol, which does about as much damage as a regular sniper rifle (two shots or one headshot to down pretty much anyone who isn't a Wookie or Destroyer Droid), keeps the targeting reticule when unscoped, and has sixteen-shot semi-automatic mags, allowing you to basically mow through any group of enemies you see.
 Considering the sniper rifle's upgrade actually makes it worse at sniping, the Precision Pistol is very good.

-The Lex and the upgraded Lex Prime in Videogame/Warframe follow this trope exactly, with very high damage and accuracy, but a very slow rate of fire combined with heavy recoil makes these pistols unsuitable for beginners.
+- The Lex and the upgraded Lex Prime in Warframe follow this trope exactly, with very high damage and accuracy, but a very slow rate of fire combined with heavy recoil makes these pistols unsuitable for beginners.

 Turn Based Tactics

-Mostly averted in XCOM: Enemy Unknown, as the pistol does little damage and is pitifully inaccurate range, making it more designed to be used by a sniper up close, if you run out of ammo in a pinch, or just weaken the target for capture.
+- Mostly averted in XCOM: Enemy Unknown, as the pistol does little damage and is pitifully inaccurate at range, making it more designed to be used by a sniper up close, if you run out of ammo in a pinch, or just weaken the target for capture.
 "Mostly" because probably due to a coder oversight, a pistol-wielding sniper on Overwatch with the Squad Sight perk still gets a reaction shot against enemies outside of his/her pistol's effective aiming range (something that is usually reserved for sniper rifles only).
 That being said, Snipers are also the only class with a perk that increase the base damage of the pistol: combined with the Foundry upgrades that increase pistol damage and effectiveness, they'll be able to reach the same kind of overall damage values as other solidiers wielding heavier weaponry of the same type.

 Live Action TV

-World champion Jerry Miculek popped a balloon from 1 km away with a revolver, standing position.
+- World champion Jerry Miculek popped a balloon from 1000 yards (roughly 910 meters) away with a revolver at standing position.
 To put it into perspective, the 13th longest sniper shot is 1.2 km, and the maximum effective range of a pistol in the hands of an average soldier is 50 m.
-The 9mm would have lost much of its velocity at that range though, so the 9mm would not very likely be a kill shot.
-Also, if the wind conditions are less than perfect, it'd be improbable that Jerry Miculek could hit the steel plate consistently.